 Finally, more people in Flamingo Lummus East choose to walk to work each day (10.6%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-American households most often have a car, and regularly they have two or three.
-But households in the Flamingo Lummus East neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Flamingo Lummus East neighborhood have a highly unusual car ownership.
 34.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.6% of U.S. neighborhoods.

 Did you know that the Flamingo Lummus East neighborhood has more Cuban and South American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 25.6% of this neighborhood's residents have Cuban ancestry and 11.1% have South American ancestry.